ICO Energy Services

-All the data collected on site is then reviewed and the actual thermal properties and/or efficiencies for specific building fabric and services is then either calculated or obtained from the specific manufacturers data.
+All the data collected on site is then reviewed and the actual thermal properties and/or efficiencies for specific building fabric and HVAC services is then either calculated or obtained from the specific manufacturer's data.

 Once the data has been verified it is input into a government approved energy calculation software package.
 In our case we use iSBEM and G-iSBEM.
 Once we are satisfied that the data has been input correctly and the energy rating is within a norm for the particular property, based on both our and industry experience, we then check the software generated recommendations.
 We generally remove a number of recommendations which we believe are inappropriate, but equally importantly, we may add recommendations to reduce energy, based on our experience and best practise.